inmarsat-enterprise/isatdatapro-azure/satellite-messaging/README.md

 * ``ApiOutage``
 * ``ApiRecovery``

-## SubmitForwardMessages (Not Implemented)
+## MessageForwardSubmit
 *EventGrid Trigger*

-When a *NewForwardMessage* is published to the EventGrid, the invoked library submits the message to transmit over the satellite network, and if successful stores its content and initial status in the database.
+When a *NewForwardSubmission* is published to the EventGrid, the invoked library submits the message to transmit over the satellite network, and if successful stores its content and initial status in the database.